-Those were the words of Judge James Colaw as he sentenced Pedro Bravo for the first-degree murder of Christian Aguilar, of which he was found guilty.
+Those were the words Judge James Colaw said as he sentenced Pedro Bravo to life in prison — with no chance of parole — for murdering UF student Christian Aguilar.

 “While Christian Aguilar may have been beyond the protection of the law on Sept.
 20, 2012, you are not beyond its justice,” Colaw said.

-Bravo was immediately sentenced to natural life in prison without a chance for parole.
-He was given an order to not contact Erika Friman or any member of the Aguilar family ever again.
+Bravo may not contact Friman or any member of the Aguilar family ever again.

-Colaw gave Bravo an additional 46 years for the other charges, which include false imprisonment, poisoning, two counts of lying to police and the improper transportation of human remains.
+Colaw gave Bravo an additional 46 years for the other charges, which included false imprisonment, poisoning, two counts of lying to police and the improper transportation of human remains.

 “It doesn’t matter what anyone says.
 I know in my heart what I did.
 I did not kill my friend,” he told the court.

-In a press conference after the sentencing, the Aguilar family spoke briefly in Spanish and English about their thoughts.
+In a press conference after the sentencing, the Aguilar family spoke briefly.

-Carlos said although he had been willing to forgive Bravo, he cannot do so until he admits his guilt.
-He urged the Bravo family to take God into their hearts, as He is the only thing that kept his family going those these two difficult years.
+Carlos Aguilar said although he had been willing to forgive Bravo, he cannot do so until Bravo admits his guilt.